webplatform/docs/guides/styling_forms_guide/index.md

 === Demonstration 6 ===

-The previous demonstration manipulated some type rendering; now it’s time to finish the job.
+The previous demonstration manipulated some type rendering; now it's time to finish the job.

-==== Links: ====

-* [http://dev.opera.com/articles/view/34-styling-forms/demo_form06.html Normalize the presentation of the text controls and adjust the effect of the cascade on select control text].

 ==== New styles: ====